domalab/unraid-api/unraid-graphql-doc.md

 - `disks`: Data disks in the current array
 - `caches`: Caches in the current array

-Based on your screenshots, the Array information includes:
-- Total array capacity (e.g., "24 TB")
-- Used space (e.g., "7.13 TB used of 24 TB")
-- Percentage used (e.g., "29.7%")
-- Disk status (standby, active)
-- Disk utilization percentages

 ### ArrayDisk

 Represents a disk in the array: